UoN-CS/dsda-y2-interfaces-in-practice/README.md

 First thing I have done is implemented a simple stubbed out version (`ConsumptionDataStub`) of the Back End so that I have something to code against.
 I cannot wait until Adam has finished before starting what I am doing.
 My stubbed out version doesn't have to be pretty, it just needs to return some kind of data so I can produce the graph.
 For the moment I am simply returning random value between 10000 and 30000 Wh so I can create a graph in the client.

+I've then added a Client jupyter notebook that sends a series of requests to the ConsumptionData instance to get a list of consumption values back which are subsequently plotted on a graph.
+At this stage, the data returned is all dummy data.

 ### Back End (Adam)

 After we had agreed on the core design, I was able to start coding the abstract base class for the consumption data (`ConsumptionData`) whilst Simon completed the documentation of the contract for our interface.
 Simon was then able to work separately on the frontend whilst I worked on the backed because we had an established interface to code against.